• Webinars

 Specifying Cache Configurations in DbContext

-To configure NCache in Entity Framework applications, NCache provides configurable cache properties which are specified in the DbContext.
-The NCacheConfiguration class allows specifying the properties and configuring the logger for your application:
+NCache provides configurable cache properties specified in the DbContext to configure EF Core Cache.
+The NCacheConfiguration class allows users to specify the properties and configure the logger for your application:

 Important

-It is advised to configure NCache in either the database context or the entry point of the application, else an exception is thrown, prompting that NCache initialization configuration has not been provided.
+You must configure NCache in the DbContext or as a point of entry for the application, otherwise, it will throw an exception stating that the NCache initialization configuration has not been provided.

-• The following code sample configures NCache for the EF application in an extended DbContext class with SqlServer DependencyType and CacheInitParams specifying Cluster Port, Retry Interval and Connection Retries for the cache.
-The configurations CacheId and ConnString have been specified in App.config:
+• The following code sample configures NCache for the EF application in an extended DbContext class with SqlServer, DependencyType, and CacheConnectionOptions specifying the Cluster Port, Retry Interval, and Connection Retries for the cache.
+The configurations CacheId and ConnString have been specified in the App.config file:

 public partial class NorthwindContext : DbContext